bitngu/Cache/README.md

 # Cache

-  LRU implementation of the Cache using Logism
+  LRU implementation of the Cache in Logism Evolution